flyjwayur/aikakoneMatka-puzzle/README.md

 Go to 'localhost:3000' to see running project and,
 Go to 'localhost:4000' to edit project on the browser with 'Nightlight'.

+### Checking the code
+Run 'boot check' to find out if the code can be improved.

 ## Licensing
 Copyright @2018 HyeSoo Park
 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.